NAVEENHN21/cult-acc-label-generator/README.md

 •	Barcode automatically rendered
 •	Required Excel Format

-Prepare your Excel file with the following exact column headers:
-Month and Year of Manufacture
-Brand
-Article Number
-Article Name
-Colour
-Net Quantity
-Size
-Dimension
-Country of Origin
-Gender
-MRP
-Barcode Number

 Each row will generate one label.
 How to Use
-•	Prepare your Excel file with the exact column names listed above.
+•	Prepare your Excel file with the exact column names.
 •	Upload the Excel file in the tool.

 •	The form will auto-fill with the first row.